osrf-migration/srcsim-wiki/tutorials.md

     * A guide for configuring your personal PC and installing software for the challenge.

 1. Qualifications
+    * Descriptions of the qualification tasks, how to solve the problems, and submit your solutions.
     1. Qualification task 1
     1. Qualification task 2